 The following steps describe in short how to do this.

-- Create a new exercise with type "Equation".
+- Create a new exercise with type "Math".

-- Set the check type of the exercise by clicking the gear icon left of the answer box and selecting the type "Parallel Vector (beta)".
+- Set the check type of the exercise by changing the answer rule relation to "Parallel to".
+Read more about answer rules here.

 - Give a vector (either column or row) as the correct answer, using the matrix form.